Reverendheat/redis_mvp/README.md

 # Redis_OM / RQ / FastAPI

 Example FastAPI application that uses with RQ for message queuing, and Redis_OM for object mapping.
+This example uses [JSONPlaceholder's comments](https://jsonplaceholder.typicode.com/comments) as example data.

 ## Overview